Jose Chacko Periappuram

-Jose Chacko Periappuram (born 28 April 1958) is an Indian cardiac surgeon and medical writer who performed the first successful heart transplant in the state of Kerala, India, as well as the first successful heart retransplant in the country.
+Jose Chacko Periappuram (born on April 28, 1958) is an Indian cardiac surgeon and medical writer who performed the first successful heart transplant in the state of Kerala, India, as well as the first successful heart retransplant in the country.
 His other achievements include the first beating heart, awake bypass and total arterial revascularization surgeries in the state.
 Periappuram is a fellow of the Royal College of Surgeons of Edinburgh, the Royal College of Surgeons of Glasgow and the Royal College of Surgeons of London.
 He is the founder and chairman of "Heart Care Foundation", a charitable trust that financially assists poor heart patients.
-The Government of India awarded him the Padma Shri, the fourth highest civilian award, in 2011.
+The Government of India awarded him the Padma Bhushan, the third highest civilian award, in 2025.

 Early life

 Jose Chacko Periappuram was born in South Paravur, a small village in Ernakulam district of the Indian state of Kerala, born to P. M. Chacko and Mary Chacko.
-His father was a botanist who is credited with the discovery two plant species and served as principal at St. Thomas College, Pala from 1979 to 1984.
+His father was a botanist who was credited with the discovery of two plant species and also served as a principal at St. Thomas College, Pala from 1979 to 1984.
 Fr.
 Abel, the founder chairman of Kalabhavan, was his paternal uncle.
 After completing his matriculation studies from St. Ephraim's High School, Mannanam, he joined St. Thomas College, Palai, from where he earned a BSc with botany as the optional subject.
 He passed MBBS from Govt.
 Medical College, Kottayam in 1985 and after a year of senior house surgeon at the Kottayam Medical College, he proceeded to the United Kingdom for post-graduate education and training.

-He completed his FRCS part 1 from the Royal College of Surgeons of Ireland in Dublin in 1986 and completed his general surgical training from various hospitals in the Republic of Ireland.
+He completed his FRCS part 1 from the Royal College of Surgeons of Ireland in Dublin, in 1986 and completed his general surgical training from various hospitals in the Republic of Ireland.
 This included the County Hospital, Roscommon, Our Lady's Hospital, Drogheda, and the Mater Misericordiae Hospital at Dublin.

 He passed his FRCS from the Royal College of Surgeons of Glasgow and Edinburgh in the year 1992.
-His higher cardiac surgical training was mainly at the University Hospital of Wales and Manchester Royal Infirmary and passed the FRCS in cardiac surgery in 1994, one of the few cardiac surgeons to secure this degree from all three surgical colleges.
+His higher cardiac surgical training was mainly at the University Hospital of Wales and Manchester Royal Infirmary and passed the FRCS in cardiac surgery in 1994, he is one of the few cardiac surgeons to secure this degree from all three surgical colleges.
 His mentor was I. M. Breckenridge, who was a member of the team which led the first heart surgery in England in the 1960s.
 He further underwent training in cardiac transplantation at the Papworth Hospital.